Nomato12/bilink/documentation/client_location_fix_complete.md

 2. Implement a fallback UI when location services are disabled
 3. Add client location update functionality
 4. Consider caching location data for offline access
+5. Implement a more standardized location data structure across the entire app
+6. Consider implementing Plus Codes (Open Location Code) for more precise location sharing
+7. Add a UI indicator for when location data is from an actual client device versus an origin/destination point